 The interactions between employees and students, on and off School property and during or outside of school hours, should be based on mutual respect and trust upon an understanding of the appropriate boundaries between adults and students.
 Many of our employees have contacts with students who attend other schools, through coaching, club activities, academic competitions, etc., and this policy applies to those relationships as well.
 Even if a student participates willingly in an activity, boundary-crossing interactions between employees and students (regardless of the student’s age) are a violation of this policy.
 All employees are expected to accept responsibility for their conduct, and should understand that they are representatives and ambassadors of the School 24/7.

-Employees are encouraged to discuss questions and concerns with their Principal or the CFO whenever they are unsure whether particular conduct may constitute a violation of this policy.
+Employees are encouraged to discuss questions and concerns with their Principal, Vice President, or President whenever they are unsure whether particular conduct may constitute a violation of this policy.
 Employees must understand that even an appearance of inappropriate relationships will adversely impact their effectiveness in the school environment.
 If you are not sure whether a particular comment or action may be appropriate, it is far better to avoid the behavior than risk negative consequences.